grantfitzsimmons/discourse-scraper/README.md

 # Discourse Scraper

-This script allows you to create markdown files from every topic you have access to on your Discourse instance.
+This script allows you to create markdown files from every topic you have access to on your Discourse instance by ID.

 ## Configuration